 The disease of addiction does not discriminate.
-Our clients range in age from 21 to 63 with an average age of 41.
-The men are from all racial, religious preference, educational level and socioeconomic backgrounds.
+Our clients range in age from 21 to 68 with an average age of 41.
+The men are from all racial, spiritual preference, educational level and socioeconomic backgrounds.

 While most of our residents are from the Denver metro area, there are a number of men who are from various areas in Colorado and the United States.